wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * Bus messages in the *xivo* exchange are now sent with the content-type `application/json`.
   Some libraries already do the message conversion based the content-type.
 Kombu users will receive a python dictionnary instead of a string containing json when a message is received.
-* :ref:`xivo-ctid encryption <ctid-encryption>` is automatically switched on for every XiVO server and Wazo Client >= 16.02.
+* `xivo-ctid encryption` is automatically switched on for every XiVO server and Wazo Client >= 16.02.
 If you really don't want encryption, you must disable it manually on the server after the upgrade.
 In that case, Wazo Clients will ask whether to accept the connection the first time.